-My mom and I checked out both of the restaurants in the Zen Class – Chaka and Sen Lin .
+My mom and I checked out both of the restaurants in the Zen Class are – Chaka and Sen Lin .
 Chaka serves breakfast every day, some days as a buffet and others a la carte.
 For dinner, Chaka serves traditional Mayan food from the region.
 Delicacies included scrumptious empanadas and Mayan chicken.

 Sen Lin is an Asian fusion restaurant that is open for dinner.
 They combine flavors from Japan, Korea, China, Malaysia, Cambodia, and Thailand to create a unique palette of flavors that you must try!
 My favorite appetizer was the selection of various dim sum.

-Each section of suites is equipped with a personal concierge.
+Each section of suites at Grand Velas is equipped with a personal concierge.
 Alex, our concierge, met us in the Zen lobby and showed us to our suite, which was extremely spacious.
 While we didn’t have an ocean view, our suite looked out into the jungle, where apparently it is possible to see Mexican Raccoons and spider monkeys.
 Alex made all of our dinner reservations for us, checked on us daily, and ensured we had a relaxing stay.

 Ambassador and Grand Class